 - International students who are nationals from countries not listed on the UK Border Agencies list of majority English speaking countries (list of approved countries) will have to submit TOEFL or ILETS scores

 - International students who graduated Secondary School from a country on the UK Border Agency list can provide a copy of the diploma/certificate in lieu of test scores

 ELIGIBILITY AND TIMING

 Who can go?

-**Students cannot return to UBC for term 2 (alternative assessment only available for law students)
+- Students wishing to attend semester 1 cannot return to UBC for term 2 (alternative assessment only available for law students)

 Course equivalency formula

 - Nottingham credits divided by 4 = UBC credits